-- 1) Boycott of California Table Grapes: - a) No Associated Student funds shall in any way be used to purchase, order, or promote California table grapes from UCen Catering, Dining Services, and any other institution, on or off campus, affiliated with the distribution of California table grapes. - b) This boycott shall remain effective until such time as Legislative Council determine an end by appropriate legislation. - 2) Boycott of R&P Printing: - a) No Associated Students funds shall in any way be used to purchase, order, or promote products that are from R&P Printing. - b) This Boycott shall remain effective until such time as Legislative Council determines an end by appropriate legislation. - H) Consequences of breaching a boycott: - 1) If the organization is an Associated Students entity, they will be charged one-third 1/3 the amount of funds used in the breach.
-Finance board will have full discretion of the funds withdrawn from said account. - If an outside organization uses money received from Associated Students to breach a boycott they shall be restricted from receiving any additional funding for the remainder of the academic quarter. - 3) If a group is found to be guilty of breaching the boycott they retain the right to appeal to the Legislative Council.
-The Council must approve the appeal by a two thirds majority vote in order for the afore mentioned group to be exonerated of charges. - I) The Associated Students disclaim any and all responsibility for debts incurred by any person or organization whatsoever that is not contracted under the authorization of the Legislative Council and directed and managed by appointees of the Legislative Council. - J) Short-Term, Emergency Student Loans: - 1) The Associated Students may, through the A.S.
+- b) The purchase estimate form shall also be attached to budget requests for Finance Board, when the funds being requested are to be applied to a purchase over \$1500. - G) Boycott of R&P Printing: - 1) No Associated Students funds shall in any way be used to purchase, order, or promote products that are from R&P Printing. - 2) This Boycott shall remain effective until such time as Legislative Council determines an end by appropriate legislation. - H) Consequences of breaching a boycott: - 1) If the organization is an Associated Students entity, they will be charged one-third 1/3 the amount of funds used in the breach.
+Finance board will have full discretion of the funds withdrawn from said account. - 2) If an outside organization uses money received from Associated Students to breach a boycott they shall be restricted from receiving any additional funding for the remainder of the academic quarter. - 3) If a group is found to be guilty of breaching the boycott they retain the right to appeal to the Legislative Council.
+The Council must approve the appeal by a two thirds majority vote in order for the afore mentioned group to be exonerated of charges. - The Associated Students disclaim any and all responsibility for debts incurred by any person or organization whatsoever that is not contracted under the authorization of the Legislative Council and directed and managed by appointees of the Legislative Council. - J) Short-Term, Emergency Student Loans: - 1) The Associated Students may, through the A.S.
 Cashiers or other A.S. entities designated by the Executive Director, issue interest-free, emergency loans which will be processed through the A.S.
 Cashiers Office and applied to the University BARC account, to registered undergraduate students.
 The loan may not exceed four hundred dollars (\$400.00) per student per quarter.
-Any defaulted loans will be dealt with according to the procedures followed by the BARC office, which processes and will determine the uncollectible funds.

-- 2) Policies and procedures governing the issuing of loans and further student eligibility for them, as well as handling or processing fees, and penalties for defaulted loans, shall be determined by the A.S.
+Any defaulted loans will be dealt with according to the procedures followed by the BARC office, which processes and will determine the uncollectible funds. - 2) Policies and procedures governing the issuing of loans and further student eligibility for them, as well as handling or processing fees, and penalties for defaulted loans, shall be determined by the A.S.
 Cashiers or other designated entities upon approval of the Executive Director, in accordance to the effective policies under the university BARC office, in an effort to collect upon any defaulted loans.
 These policies shall be included in the A.S.
 Financial Policies and Procedures upon their approval by the A.S.
 Legislative Council. - 3) These loans are not grants and represent one of many loan options available to undergraduate students on campus.
 They are not to be confused with any federal, university, or campus-organized grant, or the AS/EOP grant, and disbursements thereof.